jaanli/exploring_american_community_survey_data/README.md

-# Using data build tool to process the entire American Community Survey data
+# Using data build tool to process the entire American Community Survey individual-level and household data in 5 minutes

 Using the Census Bureau's American Community Survey (ACS) data with `dbt` (data build tool) for creating compressed parquet files for exploratory data analysis and downstream applications.